wildBcat/BepinexPMLBridge/README.txt

-# BepInEx PML Bridge
+# MOD Bridge

 A bridge to run Pulsar Mod Loader (PML) mods alongside BepInEx mods in *PULSAR: Lost Colony*.
 Works with a custom PulsarMod Loader fork (v0.12.3.32).

+## WARNING - This is my first mod and has not been extensively tested.
+It may produce unexpected results.
+Use at your own risk.
+If you experience unintended behavior or issues, please see the "Issues" section of this README.

 ## Features
-- **Best of Both Worlds:** Alows players to use mods from Thunderstore/R2Modman and Pulsar Mod Loader at the same time.
+- **Best of Both Worlds:** Allows players to use mods from Thunderstore/R2Modman and Pulsar Mod Loader simultaneously.
-- Allows for the Pulsar Mod Loader f5 menu to stiill be functional
+- Allows for the Pulsar Mod Loader f5 menu to be still functional

 ## Installation
-Install this mode fusing Thunderstore or R2Modman.
+Install this mod using Thunderstore or R2Modman.
 Install other mods (as desired) from Thunderstore or R2Modman.
 Place Pulsar Mod Loaders in the default location for those mods (PULSARLostColony/Mods)

 ### Prerequisites
 - BepInEx 5.4.23.2 (via [Thunderstore](https://thunderstore.io/) or manual).
 - Run the game once to generate BepInEx folders.

 **Structure:**
-PULSARLostColony/
-├── BepInEx/
-│   ├── plugins/
-│   │   ├── BepinexPMLBridge.dll
-│   │   ├── PMLBridgeLibs/
-│   		└── PulsarModLoader.dll
-│   │   ├── YourBepInExMod.dll
-│   └── ...
-├── Mods/
-│   └── YourPMLMod.dll
-└── ...
+PULSARLostColony/BepInEx/BepinexPMLBridge.dll
+PULSARLostColony/BepInEx/PMLBridgeLibs/PulsarModLoader.dll
+PULSARLostColony/BepInEx/
+PULSARLostColony/Mods/YourPMLMod.dll/YourBepInExMod.dll

 ## Usage
 - Launch via Steam.
 - Access PML Mod Menu in-game (e.g., `F5`).
 - Check `BepInEx/LogOutput.log` for details.

-## Compatibility
-- Tested with PML v0.12.3.32 and mods: `Max_Players`, `HUD Warptimer`, `RainbowLight`.
-- BepInEx mods tested: `CutsceneSkipper`.
-- Thunderstore/R2Modman users: Manually place PML mods in `PULSARLostColony/Mods/`.

 Building
 --------